This Billionaire’s Secret Could

 Howard’s Billion-Dollar Secret:

 Back to Howard Marks, the intrepid billionaire I mentioned earlier.
 He’s probably the richest and smartest money manager that most individual investors have never heard of.

 The firm he and his colleagues started back in 1995 is Oaktree Capital Group (OAK) – which today has a cool $100 billion under management.

 And his four decades of investment experience have earned him a regular spot on Forbes’ World Billionaires list for several years running.

-In the book, Marks identifies the typical value investor’s first-level thinking: If you analyze a stock and it looks cheap, you should buy it.
+Marks identifies the typical value investor’s first-level thinking: If you analyze a stock and it looks cheap, you should buy it.